Spinnaker: Dousing socks

 The dousing sock, "spinnaker sleeve", snuffer, or just sock, is a device used to make deploying and retrieving the spinnaker a much easier task.
 The sock is a long fabric tube with a ring in one end to hold it open.
 Since the spinnaker is stored in the sock, the first step is to set up the sock.
 Two lines are attached to the sock; one is attached to a bridle on the ring, for pulling the sock down, and one is up the inside, from the ring, through the top, and back down, for raising the sock; these lines may be two ends of the same line, to form a loop.
-The head of the spinnaker is attached the top of the sock and the ring runs down to the tack.
+The head of the spinnaker is attached to the top of the sock and the ring runs down to the tack.
 The resulting bundle is stuffed into the spinnaker bag.
 The top of the sock will have provisions for attaching to the spinnaker halyard.

-The spinnaker is raised as normal, but with the sock in place the spinnaker is unable to catch the wind.
+The spinnaker is raised as normal, but with the sock in place, the spinnaker is unable to catch the wind.
 Once the spinnaker is raised and the guys are ready to set, the sock is raised, releasing the spinnaker.
 The sock remains bundled up at the head of the sail while the spinnaker is deployed.
 To retrieve the spinnaker, the sheet or the tack is released and the sock is pulled down, gathering the sail.
 The halyard is then dropped and the sail may be packed away.

+Spinnaker launching and dousing systems

+As of 2006, there were a variety of means to aid the launching (hoisting) and dousing (taking down) of a spinnaker—a sail which, in lacking luff support, is "more unstable and more difficult" to handle in these and related situations.
+One system focuses on the launching of the spinnaker, only, and it makes use of special sail-packing and a funnel system that places breakable elastic bands as the sail is launched, bands that break as sheet and guy of the filled spinnaker are trimmed.

+Other systems use means that assist with both launching and dousing, and such systems include: